 HC Verma Solutions Vol 1 Chapter 21 Speed of Light provides a thorough and contemporary approach to understand questions related to light and the time taken to reach a certain point.

 The speed of light is universally taken as a constant which is 300,000 km/s.
 It is referred to the maximum speed of the light and is denoted by ‘c’.

-- We will be seeing problems related to finding the angular velocity when the speed of light, refractive index, distance is given and the entire experiment is conducted in Fizeau apparatus
+- Finding the angular velocity when the speed of light, refractive index, distance is given.

-- We have given problems on finding the speed of light done in the Foucault experiment, where the distances between fixed, rotating mirror, source and lens are given along with angular speed, a shift in image etc are given
+- Problems on finding the speed of light as per Foucault experiment, where the distances between fixed, rotating mirror, source and lens are given along with angular speed.

-- You will be seeing questions of Michelson experiment where distance, refractive index are given.
+- Students will solve questions based on the Michelson experiment where values of distance, refractive index are given.